COMPETITIVE

 Monthly Resets

 Omoggle runs monthly soft resets on the competitive ladder.
-Ratings above a threshold are compressed slightly toward the median.
+On the 1st of each month, active players keep half of their distance from the 1,000 starting rating, while inactive players snap back to 1,000.
 This prevents players at the top from becoming permanently unreachable and keeps the competitive environment active.

 Tips for Climbing